List of multilingual presidents of the Philippines: Ferdinand Marcos

 Ferdinand Marcos was known for his English skills, and by his high school years was regarded as a skilled orator who spoke at least three languages.
 A native of Ilocos Norte, Marcos was a native Ilocano speaker, and he has used the language in speeches during his presidency, as well as in his interactions with people in Ilocano-speaking areas.

 In addition to Ilocano, Marcos was also fluent in Tagalog and English, and he has switched between all three languages when speaking.
-He is notable for cultivating the use of the national language as a means of ensuring unity and "Filipino greatness", and mandating its wider adoption in and use by government agencies, although this was not without controversy – Marcos's cultural policies were criticized for embodying a Tagalophone monocultural identity that came at the expense of the country's other cultures and languages.
+He is notable for cultivating the use of the national language as a means of ensuring unity and "Filipino greatness", and mandating its wider adoption in and use by government agencies.

 While Marcos advocated for the continued use of Spanish, even restoring its official status after it was removed with the passage of the 1973 Constitution of the Philippines, Spanish-language writer Guillermo Gómez Rivera writes that Marcos initially did not speak Spanish and his non-fluency served U.S. political aims.
-However, he later writes that Marcos did learn a little Spanish after marrying his partly fluent Spanish-speaking wife, Imelda, and he delivered his first speech in the language in 1968 in celebration of the Día de la Hispanidad.
+However, he later writes that Marcos did learn Spanish after marrying his Spanish-speaking wife, Imelda, and he delivered his first speech in the language in 1968 in celebration of the Día de la Hispanidad.